mur1ll0/SistemasDigitais2016/Trabalho8/Readme.md

-Altere DE1 - Triangles VGA using SRAM
+Verilog Altera DE1 - Triangles on VGA using SRAM